Wesburn

-Predominantly rural in nature, the township has a narrow ribbon of residential dwellings along and branching off the Warburton Highway.
+Predominantly rural, the township features a narrow strip of residential dwellings along and branching off the Warburton Highway.

 The name Wesburn is derived from its original name of West Warburton.
 Warburton West Post Office opened on 7 February 1893, was renamed Wesburn in 1925 and closed in 1993.
 Wesburn was also served by a railway station on the former Warburton railway line until closure in 1965.
 Today the former railway line has been transformed into a walking and cycling path called the Warburton Trail.

 Wesburn Primary School opened in 1904 after relocation of the building from Millgrove.
 The school has a current enrolment of around 100 and is a participant in the Stephanie Alexander Kitchen Garden program.

 The Wesburn Recreation Reserve hosts junior football and netball teams.
 The township is also serviced by a pub and a number of small shops.
 Public transport is provided by bus route from Warburton to Chirnside Park.